Native American Studies Exam #2

 How was amnesty a part of this festival?
 The world is renewed, so many hard feelings are buried and left behind.

 Hopi Songs of the Fourth World

-Do the Hopis believe that we are now living in the Fourth World and that there will be a fifth world after this world ends? yes
+Do the Hopis believe that we are now living in the Fourth World and that there will be a fifth world after this world ends? yes/true

-What are the four colors of Hopi corn? blue, yellow, red, and white
+What are the four colors of Hopi corn? red, white, blue, yellow

 How did a traditional Hopi young man formally express his wish to court a young woman?
-He would go talk to her while she was grinding corn and if she wasn't interested, she would ignore him and continue to grind corn
+Serenading them on the corn fields

-How was the first corn harvest of the season cooked?
-They put the corn in a pot and cooked it with steam
+How was the first corn harvest of the season cooked? in a big pit